 Today’s sales world is constantly changing.
 Sellers’ ability to see every interaction through their customers’ eyes is the key that unlocks deals and sets top performing sales organizations apart from the rest.

 Concise communications, adept questioning and intentional silence are research-backed tactics that lead sellers to create win-win solutions for their customers.
-These time-tested and proven practices of leading sales organizations—covered extensively in Conceptual Selling and SPIN® Selling Conversations training—are teachable, providing the tools that enable sales professionals to replicate success.
+These time-tested and proven practices of leading sales organizations—covered extensively in Conceptual Selling and SPIN® Selling Conversations training—are teachable, providing sales enablement tools that help sales professionals replicate success.

-Contact us today and learn more about how Miller Heiman Group can help.
+Contact us today and learn more about how Miller Heiman Group’s sales enablement training can help.